 Retina Therapy & Surgery

 The retina is the powerhouse of the eye, translating everything we see and transmitting those messages to our brains.
-In New Mexico, Arizona, Utah, and Colorado, the eye care experts at Four Corners Eye Clinic can help you protect and preserve the function of your retinas, and by extension, enable you to keep seeing and enjoying the people, places, and activities you love.
+At Four Corners Eye Clinic, our eye care experts offer retina therapy and surgery, the eye care experts in New Mexico and Colorado protect and preserve the function of your retinas so you can continue seeing and enjoying the people, places, and activities you love.